tighten/podcast-subscriber/readme.md

 # Podcast Subscriber

 This isn't really consumer ready yet but I've taken first steps.
+I'm fully accepting issues or pull requests from anyone who wants to help me make this into something useful for not-Matt. :)

 ## Basic setup